"Why does it matter that most of our tests

 Any test given for purely diagnostic reasons can also be formative.
 Say a new student comes to school and teachers need to see what math class she should be in.
 What distinguishes formative assessments is that they're not there to judge you as a success or failure.
 The primary purpose is to guide both student and teacher.

 Summative assessment, on the other hand, sums up all your learning on one big day: the unit test, the research paper, the final exam, the exhibition.
-This is similar testing on online poker sites while playing poker on through poker sites which require extensive testing.

 When it comes to summative tests, U.S. schools really love a particular subcategory of them: psychometrically validated and standardized tests.
 Psychometrics literally means "mind measurement" - the discipline of test-making.
 It's a statistical pursuit, which means it's mostly math.
 Giant chunks of social science are based on the work of 19th century psychometricians, who came up with tools and concepts like correlation and regression analysis.